TonPlaygramBot/TonPlaygramWebApp/README.md

 opponents.
 Choosing a shared table in the lobby will not create a real multiplayer match yet.
 Each participant plays their own separate board even if they joined the same room.
 Networked play is planned for a future update.
+The multiplayer page now renders the same 3‑D board via the new `SnakeBoard` component, so visuals are consistent with single player.

 ### Entering the Snake & Ladder game